Great Recession in the United States: Role of Alan Greenspan

 Alan Greenspan was the Chairman of the Federal Reserve of the United States from 1987 to 2006.
 He was appointed by President Ronald Reagan in August 1987 and was reappointed by President Bill Clinton in 1996.
-He was widely blamed, perhaps fairly or unfairly, as the individual most singly responsible for the housing bubble in the U.S..
-Furthermore, he himself understood the full extent of the problem only until it was too late, saying that "I really didn't get it until very late in 2005 and 2006."
+Some commentators blamed him as the individual most singly responsible for the housing bubble in the U.S..
+Greenspan himself admitted that he did not apprehend the full extent of the problem until after it was too late, saying that "I really didn't get it until very late in 2005 and 2006."
 Greenspan stated that the housing bubble was "fundamentally engendered by the decline in real long-term interest rates", though he also claims that long-term interest rates are beyond the control of central banks because "the market value of global long-term securities is approaching $100 trillion" and thus these and other asset markets are large enough that they "now swamp the resources of central banks".

 Greenspan admitted to a congressional committee that he had been "partially wrong" in his hands-off approach towards the banking industry - "I made a mistake in presuming that the self-interests of organisations, specifically banks and others, were such that they were best capable of protecting their own shareholders and their equity in the firms," said Greenspan.
 That being said, the Federal Reserve did not have the power to wade into the banking sector at the time.